MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 :::image type="content" source="../../assets/images/bots/reconfiguration.gif" alt-text="bot config":::

-## Why implement bot configuration?
+## Why build bot configuration experience?

 Bot configuration allows users to customize the behavior of the bot and ensures that interactions align with their workflow and preferences.
-Personalized experiences lead to higher user engagement, encourage frequent interactions, and drive engagement metrics such as monthly active users (MAU) rates.
+Personalized experiences lead to higher user engagement, encourage frequent interactions, and drive engagement metrics for your bot such as monthly active users (MAU) rates.
 Bot configuration offers adaptability, which allows users to reconfigure bot settings as their requirements change, ensuring that the bot continues to provide value and relevance in the long term.

-When you plan to implement bot configuration, you must ensure that you're able to configure a bot on first installation and reconfigure it at any time.
-The configuration is supported for bots in channel scope within a team, and group chat.
-The experience can also be leveraged by users to be channel specific.
+## Build bot configuration experience

-## Enable bot configuration experience
+When you build the bot configuration experience, you must ensure that the user must be able to configure a bot on first installation and reconfigure it at any time.

-To enable the bot configuration experience for users during installation and post-installation, follow these steps:
+To build the bot configuration experience, follow these steps:

 1. [Update app manifest](#update-app-manifest)